What Is the Best Weight for Backing Fly Fishing?

 Dacron Fly Line Backing

-Dacron backing is the conventional material for a fly line on a reel.
-Its textile is a woven polyester, providing medium strength with low stretch.
+This comprises the Dennison backing, which is simply common or garden Dacron and generally considered ideal for any fly line on a reel.
+The textile here is a woven polyester and it has medium strength with low stretch.

 Gel-Spun Backing